Top 5 Best Low Vision Watches

 Pros

-• Several users appreciated the option of choosing a black face with white numbers as that style is easier for them to see
+• Several users appreciated the option of choosing a black face with white numbers for high visibility

-• Very attractive watch that receives a lot of compliments, goes with everything in the wardrobe
+• This attractive watch receives a lot of compliments and goes with everything

 • Works well, keeps accurate time